 Allergy sufferers warned that pollen levels are rising to 'very high' levels this week

-Britain has been enjoying warm temperatures this weekend, but for hayfever sufferers parks and green spaces were off-limits.
-For one in five people, the beautiful sunshine came with runny noses, sneezing and watering eyes, as a particularly high pollen count hit large swathes of the UK.
+Britain has been enjoying record temperatures this week, but for hay fever sufferers parks and green spaces are off-limits.
+For one in five people, the beautiful sunshine comes with runny noses, sneezing and watering eyes as a particularly high pollen count spreads across large swathes of the UK.